Javier Aguirre: Second spell with Mexico

 During the run up to the World Cup Aguirre expressed his desire to coach in the Premier League in England, but did not receive any offers.

 Real Zaragoza

-Aguirre was named manager of Real Zaragoza on 17 November 2010, he was presented in a press conference the following day.
-He was sacked on 29 December 2011 for putting the team in the relegation zone, the club owner quoted that the team has never done so bad in their club history.
+On 17 November 2010, Aguirre became the manager of Real Zaragoza.
+On 29 December 2011, he was relieved of his duties following the club's descent into the relegation spots.

 Espanyol

-On 28 November 2012, Aguirre was named manager of RCD Espanyol, at that point 20th in the La Liga table.
-He kept them up in the 2013–14 season by three points.
-Aguirre announced he was leaving Espanyol on 16 May 2014, and was replaced 11 days later by former player Sergio.
+On 28 November 2012, Aguirre was appointed manager of Espanyol, who were 20th in the La Liga table at the time.
+On 16 May 2014, Aguirre announced his departure.
+He was succeeded by Sergio.

 Japan

-In August 2014, Aguirre was named as new manager of the Japan national team, replacing Alberto Zaccheroni, who had resigned following the World Cup.
-At the 2015 AFC Asian Cup, Japan won all three of its group matches, scoring seven goals and conceding none, though was knocked out in the quarter final by the United Arab Emirates.
+In August 2014, Aguirre became the new manager of the Japan national team, replacing Alberto Zaccheroni, who had resigned following the World Cup.
+At the 2015 AFC Asian Cup, Japan won all three of its group matches, scoring seven goals and conceding none, though was knocked out in the quarter-final by the United Arab Emirates.